venkovic/venkovic.github.io/NLA-for-CS-and-IE.md

-The course is organized into 17 lectures.
-All lectures consist of a theoretical presentation followed by homework problems [[PDF]()].
+The course is organized into 18 lectures.
+All lectures consist of a theoretical presentation followed by homework problems [[PDF](NLA-for-CS-and-IE/TUM_NLA-for-CS-and-IE_Problems.pdf)].
 Most lectures are also followed by Julia coding assignments.

 <p>00.
 <strong>Introduction</strong><br />